thefnox/NetAppsMatchmaking/README.md

 GET -/players/{id} or /games/{id} or /tournaments/{id}
 returns player, game or tournament with id={id}

+GET -/players/me //with Authorization header and the auth_token(without Bearer) returns the player who owns the auth_token.

 GET -/games/{match_id}/{player_id}
 returns a completed game object with an end time and result (0 = no result, 1 = player 1 win, 2 = player 2 win)
 Also performs Elo and win/loss changes on both players based on which player made the api call.